Eyewear Company Blasted After Releasing Ads Filmed At A WWII Death Camp

 The ad that has since been removed was of a male and female model wearing Valley Eyewear sunglasses walking around in a concrete room.
 The video then cut to the models walking away from the Flower Memorial.

-The concentration camp was in operation between 1941 through 1945, ran by the Croatian Ustashes, who were Nazi allies.
-And although experts estimate the death toll to be around 83,000, many believe that it was many more.
+The concentration camp was in operation between 1941 through 1945.
+It was run by the Croatian Ustashes, who were Nazi allies.
+And although experts estimate the death toll to be around 83,000, many believe that it was much more.
 Because of the discrepancy, Croatian Serbs and Jewish representatives have boycotted ceremonies at the site for years.
 They accuse the Croatian government of not fully admitting to the extent of the horrible crimes that were committed there.